-Alongside the art deco buildings, and old stone medina alleys, visitors can find museums, palaces, and the second largest mosque in the world.
-Morocco tours agency can show the best of this large city and combine it with many tourists attraction cities and places check our proposal Casablanca tours.
+Alongside the art deco buildings and old stone medina alleys, visitors can find museums, palaces, and the second-largest mosque in the world.
+Morocco tours agency can show the best of this large city and combine it with many tourist attraction cities and places check our proposal Casablanca desert tours.

-Guarding the Strait of Gibraltar, Tangier has for centuries been Europes's gateway to Africa.
+Guarding the Strait of Gibraltar, Tangier has for centuries been Europe’s gateway to Africa.
 Its blend of cultures and influences is unique in Morocco – for much of its history it wasn’t even governed by Morocco.

 Nestled on Rif Mountain, this lovely city is also known as the blue Pearls because people here have traditionally painted the entire city in blue.
 In the sunshine of Africa, the city is like a cool coat and the place to produce photos can not be … bad.
 Chefchaouen brings a sense of calm, peace, fresh air, pleasant.

 Ksar is a mainly collective group of housing.
 Inside the defensive walls reinforced by corner towers and pierced by a chicane door, the houses gather – some modest, others resembling small urban castles with their tall towers and their upper parts adorned with clay brick patterns – but community areas.
 It is an extraordinary set of buildings offering a complete panorama of construction techniques in pre-Saharan land.
 The oldest buildings do not seem to be prior to the 17th century, although their structure and technique spread very early in the valleys of southern Morocco.